MG-Microsoft/ChatGPT-Tabular-Data/README.md

 # Use ChatGPT to Chat and Query Tabular/SQL Data

 ## installation
-To get started, beore runing the notebook in this repo, install LangChain with the following command:
+To get started, before running the notebook in this repo, install LangChain with the following command:

 pip install langchain
 pip install openai